 In order to start displaying review snippets in your Shopping ads, you need:

 - To feed all your products directly to Google Shopping.

-If you have done everything described above and your product reviews are still not being listed, here are three common explanations:
+If you've done everything described above and your product reviews are still not being listed, here are some common explanations:

 - You haven't met Google’s minimum product review requirements.
 To be listed on Google Shopping, your business must have a minimum of 50 product reviews in your feed.
 For a particular product to show up, it needs at least three reviews, including one from a customer that you invited to leave a review.

 - Your product doesn't have a valid GTIN or Brand & MPN identifiers.
 These need to be in place at the time the product review is written, otherwise the review won't be listed on Google Shopping.

 - The SKUs and/or product URLs you’ve sent to Google are different from the ones you’ve sent to Trustpilot.
 They must match in order to work.